mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/3-forms.md

 	</div>

-Here we first check if the //BrowserPollForm// is returned, and if it is display it.
+Here we first check if the *BrowserPollForm* is returned, and if it is display it.
 Otherwise the user has already voted, and the poll results need to be displayed.

 We use the normal tactic of putting the data into an unordered list and using CSS to style it, except here we use inline styles to display a bar that is sized proportionate to the number of votes the browser has received.
 You should now have a complete poll.